 Get ready to move.
 If the wildfire is close, concentrate on safely evacuating the area.
 Maximize your chances of escaping harm by doing the following:

-• Head towards clearings or areas with less vegetation: Obviously, these spots are less likely to catch fire quickly.
+- Head toward clearings or areas with less vegetation: These spots are less likely to catch fire quickly.

-• Cover your nose and mouth with a cloth to avoid inhaling smoke.
+- Cover your nose and mouth with a cloth: This can help you avoid inhaling smoke.

 Call for Help